2025–26 New Orleans Privateers men's basketball team

-The 2025–26 New Orleans Privateers men's basketball team represents the University of New Orleans during the 2025–26 NCAA Division I men's basketball season.
-The Privateers are led by second-year head coach Stacy Hollowell and play their home games at Lakefront Arena as members of the Southland Conference.
+The 2025–26 New Orleans Privateers men's basketball team represented the University of New Orleans during the 2025–26 NCAA Division I men's basketball season.
+The Privateers were led by second-year head coach Stacy Hollowell and played their home games at Lakefront Arena as members of the Southland Conference.

+This was the final season for the Privateers under the "New Orleans" branding.
+In July 2026, the university rejoined the Louisiana State University System, adopting the new name of LSU New Orleans and changing its athletic brand accordingly.

 Previous season

 The Privateers finished the 2024–25 season 4–27, 2–18 in conference play to finish in twelfth place.
 Failing to qualify for the SLC tournament, the Privateers' season ended with a 62–95 loss to Texas A&M–Corpus Christi.